 Out of this grew the first of our annual International Rallies at Killbear Park near Parry Sound, Ontario, a place where a number of Canadian Wayfarer families had been spending summer vacations for some time.
 You can check this out in our Iinternational Rallies archives where you will see that the IR has been well travelled in northern Europe and North America.

 In 2000, our master-cruiser, Dick Harrington, inaugurated the North American Rally that immediately became the centre-piece of our non-racing Wayfarer activities.
 After starting as a three-day weekend, the Rally (which in some years doubles as the International Rally) soon grew to its current week-long format.

 Right now these Rallies are in a three-year cycle: Hermit Island, Maine > the Thousand Islands of the St. Lawrence (3rd photo right) > Killbear Park.
-The 2017 Rally will be in the Thousand Islands - details here.
+The 2018 Rally will be at Hermit Island on the Atlantic Ocean at the north end of Casco Bay - details here.

 These Rallies are the perfect starting place for the beginner.
 In a week of casual day sailing, the beginner can pair up with the voice of experience and learn at leisure.
 We are all happy to share what knowledge we have picked up both on the water and ashore.

 This group-cruise began in 2006 when Dick Harrington introduced us to the "Crisfield Triangle" where we sail Crisfield - Smith Island - Tangier Island - Crisfield.
 Occasionally we explore other parts of the Eastern Shore.
 On the open Bay, it pays to be an experienced helm, although we do our best to look after each other.
 In 2017, we sailed Oxford-Tilghman Island-Slaughter Creek, but in 2018 we will return to the Crisfield Triangle cruise format.